steven-wilkins/python-login-script/README.md

 #### Group: Andrew Galvin, Amilcar Spezia, Alex White, Steven Wilkins

 ### Why switch to our code
 Our login code offers a secure way to manage your users logins.
 With this secure code, you can have peace of mind.
-Our code is compliant with PEP8 standards, uses efficient loggin methods, validates user entries, and implements an effcient Try/Except statement to keep everthing running smoothly.
+Our code is compliant with PEP8 standards, uses efficient logging methods, validates user entries, and implements an efficient Try/Except statement to keep everything running smoothly.

 ### Modules
 ```